elaewin/learning_journal/lj_code201_day6.md

 ### Code Sample I'm Proud of

-Or, at least, it makde me feel accomplished. :)
+Or, at least, it made me feel accomplished. :)

 For all of my functions, I passed in the name of the store as the variable, and then used dot notation within the function to get to the variables in the store objects.